 We rely on information technology systems throughout our company to keep financial records and customer data, process orders, manage inventory, coordinate shipments to customers, maintain confidential and proprietary information, assist in semiconductor engineering and other technical activities and operate other critical functions such as Internet connectivity, network communications and email.
 Our information technology systems may be susceptible to damage, disruptions or shutdowns due to power outages, hardware failures, telecommunication failures, employee malfeasance, user errors, catastrophes or other unforeseen events.
 We also rely upon external cloud providers for certain infrastructure activities.
 If we were to experience a prolonged disruption in the information technology systems that involve our internal communications or our interactions with customers or suppliers, it could result in the loss of sales and customers and significant incremental costs, which could adversely affect our business.
 We may also be subject to security breaches of our information technology systems and certain of our products caused by viruses, illegal break-ins or hacking, sabotage, or acts of vandalism by third parties or our employees or contractors.
 Our security measures or those of our third party service providers may not detect or prevent security breaches, defects, bugs or errors.
-In addition, we provide our confidential and proprietary information to our strategic partners in certain cases where doing so is necessary to conduct our business.
-While we employ confidentiality agreements to protect such information, those third parties may nonetheless also be subject to security breaches or otherwise compromise the protection of such information.
-Security breaches of our information technology systems or those of our partners could result in the misappropriation or unauthorized disclosure of confidential and proprietary information belonging to us or to our employees, partners, customers, suppliers, or other third part
+In addition, we provide our confidential and proprietary information, those third parties may nonetheless also be subject to security breaches of our information.
+Security breaches of our information technology systems or to our employees, partners, customers, user of our employees, partners, customers in certain cases where doing so is necessary to conduct our business.
+While we employ confidentiality agreements to protect such information, those third parties may nonetheless also be subject to security breaches of our information.
+Security breaches of our information technology systems or those of our partners, customers, suppliers, or o